Issues with Invisalign® staining (aligners, attachments and teeth).

 Aligner staining usually starts off as a yellow hue.
 (A paper by Liu states that coffee and tea solutions frequently contain yellow dye compounds.)
 As more exposure occurs, the appliance’s color may take on more of a brown tint.

-Innovative devices and solutions for cleaning issues encountered by retainer wearers.
+They offer many innovative devices that provide solutions for cleaning issues encountered by retainer wearers.